WSO2Telco/product-hub/README.md

 ==================================

 1. Extract the downloaded zip file and go to the 'bin' directory
-2. Run the wso2server.sh or wso2server.bat as appropriate
+2. Run the axpserver.sh or axpserver.bat as appropriate
 3. API Publisher web application is running at https://localhost:9443/publisher.
 You may login to the Publisher using the default administrator credentials (user: admin, pass: admin).
 4. API Store web application is running at https://localhost:9443/store.
 You may login